TheKaligula/redpwn_2020_CTF_Writeup/alien-transmissions-v2/alien-transmissions-v2.md

 2. Second we treat this composite key a ciphertext a attempt to recover the key of length 19 using the methodology descibed above.
 3. Once we have this we can recover the key of length 21.

-To begin we load the *encrypted.txt* file and start by analysing the distibution of the character of the subset of every slice of step 399 (i.e the length of the composite key).
+To begin we load the *encrypted.txt* file and start by analysing the distibution of the characters of the subset of every slice of step 399 (i.e the length of the composite key).
 What becomes immediately evident is that for every slice there is one character that is a lot more frequent than all other.
 This is very likely the delimiter character which we know to be character 481 in the alien alphabet.
 Therefore we will loop through all slices of size 399 of ciphertext taking the most frequent character and XOR'ing it with 481 to get the composite key.
 The following Python code does this:

 ```python
 import pandas as pd